ziap/tetris/readme.md

 ### Running

-For the native version, the executable is located at `./build/app`
+For the Linux version, the executable is located at `./build/app`

 For the web version use a web server (See [above](#requirements)) to host the website.